Caseyzhang1/Lab5/Lab5.md

 #3rd group is Non-Greek Women,
 #4th group is Non-Greek Men.

-#So if you want to compare Greek Women vs. Greek Men you would write (1, 1, 0, 0)
+#So if you want to compare Greek Women vs. Greek Men you would write (-1, 1, 0, 0)
+# For groups you aren't comparing, put 0; arbitrarily assign greek women=-1, greek men=1
 ```

 ## Step 3: Build the model and test it